Focus (2015 film)

 Focus is a 2015 American crime comedy-drama film written and directed by Glenn Ficarra and John Requa.
-It stars Will Smith as a seasoned con artist who becomes romantically involved with an aspiring grifter, played by Margot Robbie.
-Rodrigo Santoro, Gerald McRaney, and Adrian Martinez appear in supporting roles.
+Will Smith stars as a career con artist who takes an aspiring femme fatale (Margot Robbie) under his wing.

-The screenplay was developed by Ficarra and Requa, who previously collaborated on Crazy, Stupid, Love (2011).
-Filming took place in New Orleans, Buenos Aires, and New York City between September and December 2013.
-The film features themes of deception, trust, and manipulation within the world of high-stakes con artistry.

-Focus premiered at the TCL Chinese Theatre on February 24, 2015, and was theatrically released in the United States on February 27 by Warner Bros.
-Pictures.
-The film received mixed reviews from critics, with praise for the chemistry between Smith and Robbie but criticism for its plot.
-It emerged as a box office success, grossing $158.8 million worldwide against a production budget of $50 million.
+Focus was released on February 27, 2015.
+It received mixed reviews from critics but was a success at the box office, grossing $158 million against its $50 million budget.

 Plot

 Veteran con artist Nicky encounters novice grifter Jess, who tries to con him by seducing him and then threatening him with a fake jealous husband.
 After exposing the ruse, Nicky offers her guidance and later recruits her into his large crew.
 In New Orleans, Jess proves herself by successfully executing several pickpocket operations.
 The two begin a romantic relationship, unsettling Nicky; his estranged father, Bucky, taught him to never become emotionally involved with colleagues.

 The great event the crew is gearing up for is the Super Bowl, as directly afterwards they will disband.
 There, Nicky takes Jess with him to a Luxury box, where they lightheartedly engage in a series of escalating bets about random things they see.
 Soon, wealthy gambler Liyuan Tse joins in.

 Eventually Nicky loses all of the money the crew has earned.
 To win it back, he tells Tse to pick any player on or off the field and has Jess guess the player's jersey number.
 Distraught, she scans the field, sees Nicky's crew member Farhad wearing number 55, and realizes it is another con.

 They take Tse for millions.
 Nicky later explains how Tse had been primed to pick 55 from his arrival in New Orleans, with subtle, subliminal prompts throughout his stay.
 Jess was kept in the dark, to take on the role of convincer.
 Afterward, Nicky abruptly parts ways with her, leaving her a share of the money and sending her away without explanation.

 Three years later, Nicky resurfaces in Buenos Aires, hired by motorsport team owner Rafael Garriga to sabotage a rival team by selling them a faulty fuel-burning algorithm.
 There, he unexpectedly reunites with Jess, who is now romantically involved with Garriga.
 Nicky resumes pursuing her while secretly orchestrating a scheme to sell the real algorithm to multiple teams, including Garriga's top competitor, McEwen, for a large profit.